-Negotiating and discussing salary requirements with an employer can often feel like the most difficult and daunting part of an interview for most job seekers.
+Negotiating and discussing salary requirements with an employer can often feel like the most difficult and daunting part of an interview.

 How do you get around this?
 If you have an upcoming interview or are currently negotiating a salary for a scientific job, we recommend these steps to successfully negotiate a good starting salary.

 Step 1: Aim to enter the interview with a ‘base’ rate and an ‘ideal’ rate

 A base rate is the lowest rate you would be happy with and can afford to accept.
 When determining this, think about your financial commitments such as bills and commuting expenses.
 On the other hand, an ideal rate is a rate you believe yourself to be worth.
 It would be highly beneficial, when calculating this, to do some salary research to ensure that you are pricing yourself correctly in relation to the skills and experience you are bringing to the role.

 Step 2: Share the range between your ‘base’ rate and ‘ideal’ rate with the interviewer

 When it comes to the point during the interview where salary expectations are being discussed, you should share your base rate and ideal rate with the interviewer.
 It is highly recommended to provide them with a reason for the variation between the two rates.
 For example, you could state that the range depends upon the specific responsibilities that will be involved and how well your experience and skill set to match what will be expected of you.
 Make it clear to the employer that money is not your core motivation, you should be willing to grow and develop in the role and therefore be flexible on the salary.

 It is quite common for companies to offer the base rate salary, however, you do not have to take it.
 If you feel that this is an unfair offer, you can ask for more money unless the employer states that it is non-negotiable.